discretize/discretize-guides/builds/guardian/power-firebrand/index.md

 <Card title="Information">

 Golem rotations out of the raid builds are generally suboptimal in fractals due to <Effect name="Exposed"/> and phases being much shorter compared to raids.
 The raid rotations are optimized for sustained DPS while in fractals a player needs the ability to adapt a rotation to the amount of time a group needs to finish a phase.\
-For that reason you can find a video with openers, that are efficient to use here.
+For that reason, you can find a video with openers, that are efficient to use here.
 </Card>

 <Card title="Firebrand openers">